kristianmandrup/sourcetree-indexer/Readme.md

 ## Example output

-The tool can now generate YAML frontmatter with metadata.
+The tool can now generate YAML frontmatter with metadata in the `Index.md` file.
 This can be used for the agent to quickly determine the relevance of the folder.
-As the tool runs, it will check the last modified date of each folder and compare with the timestamp in the metadata.
-Only if a folder has been updated since the last run, the tool will process that folder.
-The same will shortly be usef for files as well.
-This way the processing will be much faster after the first run.
+As the tool runs, it will check the last modified date of each folder/file and compare each with the timestamp from the `Index.md` metadata.
+The tool will by default only process folders and files that have been updated since the last run.
+This can greatly reduce the compute/time necesary on successive runs.

+The following is an sample of a generated output on a folder with a single file `block-parser.ts`

 `.Index.md`